qaalabs/DE5M6/docs/day4/sprint1.md

 ---

-## 🔧 Technical Deep Dives (3 points)
+## Technical Deep Dives (3 points)

 ### Logging Strategy Framework (3 points)
-**Story:** As a Data Operations Manager, I want a comprehensive logging strategy so that our team can effectively troubleshoot pipeline issues.
+!!! abstract "As a Data Operations Manager, I want a comprehensive logging strategy so that our team can effectively troubleshoot pipeline issues."

 **Key Tasks:**

 - Define logging levels and what events to log
 - Specify log message format and structure standards
 - Design log aggregation and search capabilities